-Shunsuke goes to practice riding on his road racer, he finds Sakamichi next to him.
+Shunsuke goes to practice riding on his road racer, and he finds Sakamichi next to him.
 They’re at the top of the rear gate slope, which is a super slope with an incline of over 20%.
 Shunsuke keeps trying to convince Sakamichi not to go this way, but he won’t listen.
 They both go down the hill, and Sakamichi ends up biting it and falling to the ground.
 When Shunsuke goes to check on him, Sakamichi says that if he rides his bike, he can go to Akihabara for free; by saving money, he can buy five extra capsule toys.
 Shunsuke just leaves Sakamichi there to head on his way.
 Later, when Shunsuke resumes his training, he sees a rider up ahead and assumes it’s a second or third-year from the bicycle racing club, so he’s surprised to find it’s Sakamichi.
 Sakamichi, who has been singing along with his music, is embarrassed when he finds Shunsuke next to him.

 Later, Shunsuke challenges Sakamichi to a bicycle race on the rear gate slope.
 During the race, Sakamichi gets help from Miki on adjusting the height of his seat.
 Sakamichi finds he can pedal faster now.
 Shunsuke also discovers that Sakamichi uses cadence when he’s pedaling.
 Shunsuke ultimately wins the race; however, he asks Sakamichi to join the bicycle racing club.